 Spray Polyurethane Foam- This type of insulation is the go-to option for rafter spaces.
 It restricts air & moisture and has a high R-value of an inch so it's worth considering for that purpose.

 Rigid foam insulation is applied directly beneath the rafters, and in between the vertical supports.
 The R-value in rigid foam panels varies and is typically in the range of 7-9.

 These two together provide good quality roof insulation.
 First, fiberglass batts were installed between the attic rafters and followed by a thin layer of rigid foam directly underneath the attic rafters.

 Don't neglect pressing insulation issues or deal with the expense of professional installation again.
-Give us a call today to speak to an expert and ask about our quality insulation materials.
+Give us a call today to speak to an expert and ask about our quality and durable insulation materials.